ElisStaaf/NanoWiki/README.md

 ./NanoWiki
 ```
 This will run the "NanoWiki.exe" file.
 Then, open your browser of choice,
-go to the url "localhost:8080/view/" + Whatever page you wanna go to.
+go to the url "localhost:8080/view/<page>".
 If the page
 doesn't exist, you will be brought to an "/edit/" page, to write it yourself.
 All
 of the pages will be saved to your computer as "*.txt" files.